Philippines–Russia relations: Early history

 A strategy to "explore the Far East via India and the Philippines to establish trade links" was suggested to Peter the Great by the Siberia Governor Fydor I. Semyonov in 1722.

-In 1813, Russian Emperor Alexander III supported a plan created by Peter Dobell on trade and development with Southeast Asian states.
+In 1813, Russian Emperor Alexander I supported a plan created by Peter Dobell on trade and development with Southeast Asian states.
 Dobell was an Irish-born American businessman who resided in Southeast Asia.
 He was the first to initiate the promotion of relations with the Russian Far East, particularly the Kamchatka peninsula region.
 Russia finally decided to establish its first diplomatic mission in Southeast Asia in 1817 - a Consulate General in Manila.
 Peter Dobell became a naturalized citizen and took the name Petr Vasilievich Dobel and was appointed as the Consul General in the Philippines.

 During this same year Captain Vasily Golovnin visited the Philippines aboard the Kamchatka.
 He was joined by the painter Mikhail Tikhanov, who produced several sketches of the Philippines for Russian audiences at home.

 Establishing a formal Russian diplomatic mission was not easy as hoped because Spain's colonial government refused to recognize the Russian mission in Manila.
 However, a compromise was reached with Petr Valsilievich Dobel being allowed to stay and act in Manila as an unofficial representative of Russia in the Philippines.

 The Consulate General began operations at the end of the 19th century, but it was not run by the Russians but rather by mostly French merchants also known as "freelance consuls".
 This type of Consulate operations continued until 1917.